List of birds of Peru

 This is a list of the bird species recorded in Peru.
-The avifauna of Peru has 1855 confirmed species, of which 117 are endemic, three have been introduced by humans, and 66 are rare or vagrants.
-An additional 35 species are hypothetical (see below).
+The avifauna of Peru has 1892 confirmed species, of which 120 are endemic, three have been introduced by humans, and 84 are rare or vagrants.
+An additional 23 species are unconfirmed (see below).

 Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
-The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.